josephsl/wintenApps/readme.md

 * Weather.
 * Miscellaneous modules for controls such as Start Menu tiles.

-Note: this add-on requires Windows 10 Version 1607 (build 14393) or later and NVDA 2017.1 or later.
+Note: this add-on requires Windows 10 Version 1607 (build 14393) or later and NVDA 2017.3 or later.
 For best results, use the add-on with latest stable build (build 15063) and latest stable version of NVDA.
-Also, after changing update settings for the add-on, be sure to save NVDA settings..
+Also, after changing update settings for the add-on, be sure to save NVDA settings.

 Important note about NVDA 2017.3: due to backwards incompatible changes in NVDA 2017.3, add-on version 17.09 and later will not work on NVDA versions earlier than 2017.3.